Rasiya Tari Radha Rokani Rann Ma

 Rasiya Tari Radha Rokani Rann Ma is a 2014 Gujarati film, starring Vikram Thakor and Mamta Soni, directed by Hussian Bloch and produced by Mitesh Patel.
 Vasim Bloch played the antagonist in the film, while Marjina Diwan acted in supporting role.

 Plot

-The story revolves around a young man who is grew up in the deserts of Kutch and a young girl from a foreign land and how their love story further develops.
+The story revolves around a young man who grew up in the deserts of Kutch and a young girl from a foreign land and how their love story further develops.